London may be moving beyond the peak of the omicron variant

 Besides making a big push for boosters, he has recommended that people work from home if they can, wear masks on public transportation and test themselves before meeting vulnerable people.
 But the government has not shut down schools, pubs, restaurants or entertainment venues.

-Hopson wrote in a long Twitter feed on Monday that: “London hospitalization data remain very important as they went into this omicron peak first and will therefore emerge first.”
+Hopson wrote in a long Twitter feed Monday that “London hospitalization data remain very important as they went into this omicron peak first and will therefore emerge first.”

 He noted the potential for case numbers to rise again, as the effect of New Year’s celebrations and school returns are felt.
 But he called the slowdown in London admission rates “encouraging.”